 Kala Patar is a small (for the Himalayas!) rocky peak that sits in the shadow of the giant snowy Pumori massif.
 From our camp its looked almost like one sat on top of the other.
 What makes it a favorite with Everest Base Camp trekkers is that it affords stupendous views of Everest’s western ridge, Nuptse and the Khumbu Icefall.
 I had been longing to climb it for years and was thrilled that my opportunity had now finally come.
 From our campsite, getting to the start of the standard route was surprisingly difficult.
 It involved a long traverse over terrain so steep that I had to use a crampon-less version of French technique just to retain my footing.
 However, in due course we reached the standard trail and all problems disappeared.

 The trail to the top of Kala Patar is a veritable king’s highway.
 It is perfectly distinct, switch-backed in all the right places and has a firm footing that makes for easy upward progress.
 We gained altitude with astonishing speed and it was not until the last 200 vertical feet (61m) that the trail finally yielded to a rubble-field guarding the summit.
 Progress on this section slowed to a crawl.
 The summit is crowned by an automated weather station and draped in weathered prayer flags.
 During the final part of the climb I looked up at these a thousand times and they got closer in depressingly tiny increments.
 However, within an hour and a half of leaving camp (2pm) we stood on Kala Patar’s 18,514 foot / 5,643m summit.
 As advertised, the views were magnificent.
-In addition, we had the place virtually to ourselves.
+In addition, we had the place almost to ourselves.
 Only three other people were up there with us and we had found the trail to the summit virtually empty.